Chart Color Schemes

 Educational outcomes in Goolwa - Port Elliot fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 18.7%, significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 18.7%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives in the region.
 Bachelor degrees are the most prevalent at 12.8%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.6%).
-Vocational credentials are prominent, with 39.4% of residents aged 15+ holding them - advanced diplomas comprise 11.7% and certificates make up 27.7%.
+Trade and technical skills are prominent, with 39.4% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.7% and certificates at 27.7%.

-School and university attendance accounts for 18.3% of the community, including 7.4% in primary education, 5.2% in secondary education, and 2.0% pursuing tertiary education.
+School and university attendance encompasses 18.3% of the community, including 7.4% in primary education, 5.2% in secondary education, and 2.0% pursuing tertiary education.

 Frequently Asked Questions - Education